Applied Mathematics BS Requirements

 - MATH 415W: Real Analysis I (3 cr)

-Computer Programming Requirement: All Applied Mathematics majors must take a 3-credit programming course chosen from one of the following:
+Computer Programming Requirement: All Applied Mathematics majors must take a 3-credit programming course chosen from one of the following.
+NOTE: only COSC 160 counts towards the Computer Science major/minor).

 - COSC 160: Computer Programming: Java